 Treatment for Substance Use Disorders

-Vivitrol is used primarily to treat people who have a substance use disorder.
-People who are in recovery from dependency on opioids or heroin may be given this medication.
-Vivitrol is also used to help people who have an alcohol use disorder.
+Vivitrol® is used primarily to treat people who have a substance use disorder.
+People who are in recovery from opioid addiction may be given this medication.
+Vivitrol® is also used to help people who have an alcohol use disorder.
 Research has shown that naltrexone may reduce the volume and frequency of alcohol people consume by blocking the effects of alcohol.

 Drug Overdose Statistics

 It is becoming an increasingly popular drug in an attempt to reduce fatalities and medical emergencies associated with opiate overdose.
 The Philadelphia Division of the Drug Enforcement Agency reported that deaths from drug overdoses increased 23.4 percent in 2015 compared to 2014.
 The number of deaths, at 26 per 100,000 people, was almost twice the national average of 14.7 per 100,000 people.
 Opiate drugs were present in 81 percent of fatalities.1

 Vivitrol® and other naltrexone products are legally available in Pennsylvania only by prescription.
 If you are in recovery from a substance use disorder, you could discuss with your physician whether you are likely to benefit from taking Vivitrol®.